bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     % ./compile -j 16
     ```

-    *Note that recently folks have been encountering “random” compilation failures.
-Rerunning this step clears the error.
+    *Note: users have been encountering seemingly random compilation failures caused by a `Segmentation Fault` on SLES12.
+Rerunning the `./compile` step typically clears the error.
 See the [SLES 12 Issues](#sles12-issues) section below for more information.*

 3. Move the `LIS` executable into your working directory:

     ```sh
-    % mv LIS ../../   # moves the exectuable up two directories (out of the LISF repo)
+    % mv LIS ../../   # moves the exectuable up two directories (out of the LISF/ repo)
     ```

 You have now compiled the LIS source code to create an exectuable file.
 The same process is used to build executables for LDT and LVT.